 - If symptoms are controlled swiftly and easily, a shorter period of observation may be appropriate.
 Here it is necessary to ensure a safe discharge to the care of an adult, with advice on what to do in the event of further difficulties (ie biphasic reaction).

-- Children under 16 with anaphylaxis should be admitted under the care of a paediatric team, rather than just receiving emergency treatment in the emergency department.
+- Children under 16 years of age with anaphylaxis should be admitted under the care of a paediatric team, rather than just receiving emergency treatment in the emergency department.
 However, in practice, many emergency departments do have specific paediatric facilities and observation units.
 Often swifter discharge can be effected safely.

 When time allows: